LaneSawyerT/charlixcx-merch/README.md

 -   * [CharliXCX](https://charlixcx.com/): Index/home banner image.
 And Merchandise items.
     * [Red Bubble](https://www.redbubble.com/shop/?query=charli%20xcx&ref=search_box): More Merchandise items from here as well.
+    * Any images on the news site has where its from sourced below each post as well.

 ### Acknowledgements